amritagos/solvis/README.md

 ## About

 Various ways to analyze and visualize solvation shell structures, which wraps [`PyVista`](https://docs.pyvista.org/version/stable/).
-Meant primarily for analyzing the outputs produced by LAMMPS here.
+Meant primarily for analyzing the outputs produced by LAMMPS, but anything that [ASE](https://gitlab.com/ase/ase) can handle should work.

 ## Installation